simeononsecurity/simeononsecurity.ch/content/articles/the-best-linux-distros-for-privacy-and-security/index.en.md

 {{< youtube id="nr1qpz8oNiY" >}}

 [Whonix](https://www.whonix.org/) is a privacy-focused Linux distribution that aims to provide anonymity and security.
-It utilizes a combination of Tor and virtualization to create a secure and private environment for users.
+It uses a combination of Tor and virtualization to create a secure and private environment for users.
 Whonix runs two virtual machines, one for the user's activities and another as a gateway to route all connections through the Tor network.
 This setup ensures that all traffic is anonymized and protects against various attacks.

 ______